 - Manual distractions: Taking your hands off the wheel

 - Cognitive distractions: Taking your mind off of driving

 If you have been involved in a crash caused by a distracted driver, the Charleston car accidents lawyers at Hoffman Law Firm can help!
-To learn more about filing an injury claim and getting the compensation you deserve, schedule a free consultation today.
+To learn more about filing an injury claim, legal advice and getting the compensation you deserve, schedule a free consultation today.

-As your trusted car accident law firm in Charleston, we have outlined some common causes of distracted driving.
+As your trusted Charleston law firm, our South Carolina attorneys have outlined some common causes of distracted driving.
 Check them out!